 Since our last Messaging App Research in July 2020, some important things have happened.
 We have talked about MAU and regional preferences.
-So what key points can we make from this year's results?
+But, what key points can we make from this year's results?

 But, why do people use WhatsApp?
 Well, there are various reasons: It is the most popular app in the world, so your contacts are probably already using it.
-It was right there when the smartphone fever started almost a decade ago, and it benefited from that.
+It was right there when the smartphone fever started almost a decade ago, and it benefited from that too.

 Telegram is the second most popular messaging app in the Google PlayStore for more than a hundred countries.
 In the App Store, it’s only for 25 countries.
 The app's success is due to its innovative features and people's growing concern over internet privacy.

 But there was one more thing that prompted Signal to skyrocket in such a short time span: In January of this year, Elon Musk tweeted "Use Signal" to his 42 million followers.
 Signal peaked at 51M downloads in the same month, becoming one of the most popular messengers 2021 in certain European countries.

 The first month of the year was prosperous for Telegram too.
 The app got 64M new downloads and became the most downloaded app of January worldwide.

 Is Telegram vs WhatsApp already a thing?
 Well, that's not likely, at least for the time being.
-But Telegram is having a rather good 2021.
+But Telegram has become one of the most popular messaging apps 2021.
 Time will tell if this is just temporary or a new trend.

 Messenger pushed down by Telegram

-In our 2021 research, we have noticed an interesting pattern: In many geographical areas, Telegram is substituting Facebook as the second most popular messaging app.
-This phenomenon is often seen among Android Users, but not among iOS Users.
+In our 2021 research, we have noticed an interesting pattern: In many geographical areas, Telegram is substituting Messenger as the second most popular messaging app.
+This phenomenon is often seen among Android users, but not among iOS Users.

 In almost a hundred countries, Telegram has replaced Messenger as the second top messaging app in the Play Store, while the latter falls to third place.
 This suggests that Telegram has finally turned the tables, becoming a serious competitor for Messenger.